IBM/cloudant-kafka-connector/README.md

 ### Connector configuration

-The `cloudant-source-example` and `cloudant-sink-example` properties files contain the minimum required to get started.
+The [`cloudant-changes-source-example`](docs/connect-cloudant-changes-source-example.properties) and [`cloudant-sink-example`](docs/connect-cloudant-sink-example.properties) properties files contain the minimum required to get started.
-For a full reference explaining all the connector options, see [here (source)](docs/configuration-reference-source.md) and [here (sink)](docs/configuration-reference-sink.md).
+For a full reference explaining all the connector options, see [here (source)](docs/configuration-reference-changes-source.md) and
+[here (sink)](docs/configuration-reference-sink.md).

 #### Authentication

 In order to read from or write to Cloudant, some authentication properties need to be configured.
 These properties are common to both the source and sink connector, and are detailed in the configuration reference, linked above.

 A number of different authentication methods are supported.
-IAM authentication is the default and recommended method; see [locating your service credentials](https://cloud.ibm.com/docs/Cloudant?topic=Cloudant-locating-your-service-credentials) for details on how to find your IAM API key.
+IBM Cloud IAM-based authentication methods are recommended and the default is to use an IAM API key.
+See [locating your service credentials](https://cloud.ibm.com/docs/Cloudant?topic=Cloudant-locating-your-service-credentials) for details on how to find your IAM API key.

 ### Converter configuration